iapoo/ratel-web/README.md

 ## About Ratel Web

-Ratel is general diagram editor.
+Ratel is open source general diagram editor for flowchart, UML and other diagram tpyes.
 It can work online or offline(without network).
 Ratel Web is frontend of Ratel.
 There are 3 sub projects: Ratel-Web(frontend), Ratel-Server(backend) and Ratel-deployment(deployment).

 Demo site: <https://ratel.ivipa.com>